Luke Raley Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

+- The 10 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.

-- The White Sox have a 5.62 team ERA that ranks 29th among all league pitching staffs.
+- The White Sox have a 5.65 team ERA that ranks 29th among all MLB pitching staffs.

+- White Sox pitchers combine to surrender 39 total home runs at a rate of 1.4 per game (third-most in the league).

-- Cease (2-0) takes the mound for the White Sox in his sixth start of the season.
-He's put together a 2.73 ERA in 26 1/3 innings pitched, with 34 strikeouts.
+- Lynn (0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched) gets the start for the White Sox, his sixth of the season.

-- The righty's last appearance came on Saturday against the Tampa Bay Rays, when he went four innings, surrendering three earned runs while giving up six hits.
+- His most recent appearance came on Monday against the Toronto Blue Jays, when the right-hander went five innings, surrendering four earned runs while allowing five hits.

+- The 35-year-old has a 7.52 ERA and 10.9 strikeouts per nine innings in five games this season, while giving up a batting average of .309 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.